 - Increased employee productivity, retention, and recruitment rates

-While economic benefits are great for you, your occupants and employees want to know that it’s safe to come back to work and their wellbeing are prioritized.
-LEED-certified buildings ensure that health and safety come first, creating green spaces, cleaner indoor environments, reduced pollution, and overall happier and healthier employees.
+While economic benefits are great for you, your occupants and employees want to know that it’s safe to come back to work, and their wellbeing is prioritized.
+LEED-certified buildings ensure that health and safety comes first, creating green spaces, cleaner indoor environments, reduced pollution, and overall happier and healthier employees.